Grasshoppers in vegetable gardens and small acreage farms

 Quick Facts

-- Grasshoppers can feed on a wide range of plants, especially when food is scarce.
-Preferred vegetables include lettuce, carrots, beans, sweet corn, and onions.
+• Grasshoppers can eat a wide range of plants, especially when food is scarce.
+Preferred vegetables include lettuce, spinach, carrots, beans, sweet corn, onions, and Brassica spp. such as kale and turnips.
 Grasshoppers tend to avoid squash, peas, and tomatoes (leaves, not fruit).

-- All grasshoppers lay eggs in soil as pods and often consumed by larvae of blister beetles.
+• All grasshoppers lay eggs in soil as pods.
+Each egg pod contains multiple eggs.
+Eggs are often consumed by larvae of blister beetles.

 Life history and habits

-All grasshoppers lay their eggs in soil as tight clustered pods.
-Dry soils undisturbed by tillage or irrigation are preferred.
+All grasshoppers develop through three life stages and lay their eggs in soil as tight clustered pods.
+Eggs are laid in pods in different substrates and each pod can contain well over 100 eggs, depending on the species of grasshopper.
+The differential grasshopper lays egg pods among plant roots in the sod land and rank weeds adjacent to corn fields, while the twostriped grasshopper prefers ovipositing in sod.
+The redlegged grasshopper lays egg pods in south-facing ditch banks and the borders of crops with compact drift soil.
 The timing of egg hatch depends on soil temperature, for most species this occurs in mid to late spring.
 At egg hatch the tiny first stage nymphs move to the surface and seek tender foliage on which to feed.
 The first few days are critical to survival, and adverse weather or absence of suitable foods can cause high mortality.
 Surviving grasshoppers continue to develop over the next several weeks, usually molting through five or six stages, before ultimately reaching the adult form.

 The most important factors in grasshopper populations are weather-related, particularly around the time of egg hatch.
 For example, cold, wet weather is very destructive to newly hatched grasshoppers.